cloud-ark/kubeplus/Operator-FAQ.md

 **Q. Will running MySQL on Kubernetes using a MySQL Operator provide same level of robustness as a managed database service like AWS RDS or Google CloudSQL?**

 A. It depends on how the Operator’s code is written.
-You can choose from multiple available MySQL community Operators or develop your own or customize a community Operator further for your internal requirements.
+You can choose from multiple available MySQL community Operators or develop your own or customize a community Operator further as per your internal requirements.

 **Q. Are there situations where one needs multiple Operators?**